 “Yes, but I am maiko, geisha in training, Amaya gets to do the whole thing.
 I get to wear a kimono and try to become half as gracious as she.”

 “This is too wonderful.
 I am going to skip all the boyfriend, favorite movie star junk.
 I don't know how you have time for boys anyway.”

-“Perhaps someday, there will be time for boys later, you are young after all.”
+“Perhaps there will be time for boys later, you are young after all.”

 “Boys aren’t on my horizon.”